 - Honey: For a little sweetness.
 Maple syrup can also be used.

-Drizzle it with a bit of olive oil and sprinkle with a dash of salt and pepper.
-Roast in the oven for about 10-15 minutes at 375 degrees F until tender but still crisp.
+- Place asparagus pieces on a baking sheet and, drizzle with a bit of olive oil and sprinkle with a dash of salt and pepper.
+Roast in the oven for about 10-15 minutes at 375 degrees F until tender but still crisp and slightly golden brown on the edges.
 The thicker the asparagus, the more time it will need.

-Add the couscous to a small sauce pan along with the broth and some olive oil.
-Bring to a boil, reduce heat and allow it to simmer until cooked, about 8-10 minutes.
+- Add the couscous to a small sauce pan along with the broth and some olive oil.
+Bring to a boil over medium heat, reduce heat and allow it to simmer until cooked, about 8-10 minutes.

-Place in the fridge for at least half an hour to allow those flavours come together.
+Place in the fridge for at least half an hour to allow those flavors come together.

 - I recommend using asparagus that’s medium size in thickness.
 I find if it’s too thin, it almost gets too stringy and chewy when roasted.